Yuming-Zhang/synimu/README.md

 # `synimu` Overview

-This `synimu` package contains the functions and datasets that allow to replicate the examples considered in Zhang, Y. et al. (2021) (see [arXiv:2106.15997](https://arxiv.org/abs/2106.15997)).
+This `synimu` package contains the functions and datasets that allow to replicate the examples considered in Zhang, et al. (2021) (see [arXiv:2106.15997](https://arxiv.org/abs/2106.15997)).
 In particular, this package implements a non-parametric method that makes use of the wavelet cross-covariance at different scales to combine the measurements